julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 ## Business Scenario

-Contoso Constructions is building a new international airport terminal.
+MegaBuild Constructions is building a new international airport terminal.

 The project spans multiple construction zones, contractors, suppliers, architects, safety inspectors, and project managers.